 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal romance is a paperback edition that was published by Berkley Sensation on September 1, 2015 and has 357 pages.
+paranormal romance that was published by Berkley Sensation on September 1, 2015 and has 357 pages.

 Explore it on Goodreads or Amazon.